 Patrick then moved to Reykjavik, Iceland where he provided drug discovery services for Decode Genetics.
 He then moved to Oregon where his work in dye chemistry at Invitrogen (Molecular Probes) resulted in one patent and a publication.

-He became a member of Organic Consultants, Inc. in the fall of 2013.
+He became a member of Cascade Chemistry in the fall of 2013.

 Laura Shirtcliff, PhD